MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/limitations-canvas-apps.md

    - **UpdateIf**
    - **RemoveIf**

-- **Filter on column lookup** only supports one level of lookup when the app is enabled for offline.
+- **Filter on column look-up** only supports one level of look-up when the app is configured for offline use.

 - **Many-to-many relationships** aren't supported in offline mode.

 - **Non-Dataverse connectors** like Sharepoint aren't supported in offline mode.

-- **Virtual Tables** aren't not supported in offline mode
+- **Virtual tables** aren't not supported in offline mode.

-- **Calculated and rollup fields** - Calculated and rollup fields that are part of rows synced to the client aren't reevaluated by the client.
+- **Calculated and roll-up fields** - Calculated and roll-up fields --- that are part of rows synced to the client --- aren't reevaluated by the client.
 The reevaluation happens on the server when the updated row is synced.

 - **Mapped fields** - When you run an app in offline mode, mapped fields aren’t prepopulated when you create a new record from a table that has fields mapped to another table.